yp2353/yp2353-Team-1/README.md

 - `spotipy`: A lightweight Python library for the Spotify Web API.
 - `lyricsgenius`: A Python client for the Genius.com API.
 - `python-dotenv`: A Python module that allows you to specify environment variables in traditional UNIX-like `.env` files.
-- `plotly`: An interactive graphing library for Python
 - `openai`
 - `django-extensions`
 - `supabase`